2014 Dallas Cowboys season: Game notes

-DeMarco Murray continued his amazing season by rushing for his seventh straight 100-yard game to start a season, breaking the record held by the great Jim Brown.
+DeMarco Murray continued his season by rushing for his seventh straight 100-yard game to start a season, breaking the record held by the great Jim Brown.

 With the win over the Giants, the Cowboys improved to a league-best 6–1 on the season, moving into sole possession of first place in the NFC East due to the Eagles having a bye week.
 This was the Cowboys' best start to a season since 2007 when they also were 6–1 after the first 7 games.